-For many banking customers, a certificate of deposit (CD) is a product that is listed on banks’ websites or mentioned in brochures but is never seriously considered.
-What’s interesting is that, years ago, CDs were all the rage, but as deposit interest rates fell, interest in these unique accounts fell, as well.
+For many banking customers, a certificate of deposit is a product they see listed on banks’ websites but not something that is ever seriously considered.
+What’s interesting is that years ago, CDs were all the rage, but as deposit interest rates fell, interest in these unique accounts fell, too.

-But interest rates are not the only deterrent for many consumers.
+But interest rates are not the only deterrent for many consumers when it comes to CDs.
 Some who realize that CD interest rates are better than those of savings accounts still shy away from this option due to the account’s lack of liquidity.

-It’s well-known that depositing money into a CD means not touching it for anywhere from 30 days to five years.
-If funds are withdrawn, financial establishments usually make it clear that a penalty will be imposed.
-While this can appear to be a hard rule, there are ways to get out of a CD without paying an early withdrawal penalty.
+Depositing money into a CD means not touching it for anywhere from 30 days to five years, depending on the terms of the account.
+If funds are withdrawn before the end of the term, financial institutions charge a fee.
+Although this can appear to be a hard rule, there are ways to get out of a CD without paying an early withdrawal penalty.

 On April 1, 1986, final deregulation of bank deposits took place via the Depository Institutions Deregulation and Mandatory Control Act.
 This act removed a mandate for banks to enforce a minimum early withdrawal penalty of three months’ interest if principal funds were withdrawn from a CD account prior to maturity.

 Following this date, banks were no longer required to issue penalties at all.
-While a small handful of establishments reduced or eliminated their penalties, most maintained the original minimum or increased it.
+However, although a few establishments reduced or eliminated their penalties, most maintained the original minimum or increased it.